luochen1990/easy-sync/README.md

 print(async_add(1, 2).wait())
 ```

-**NOTE: There are some requirements**

 This will generate a sync version code of your async function, the logic is:

 1. Replaces all `await f(...)` statements into `f(...).wait()`
 2. Replaces all `await asyncio.sleep(...)` statements into `time.sleep(...)`.

-For other cases, you might need to define a wrapper for yourself, via [**The Name Reusing Style**](#the-name-reusing-style) of `@sync_compatible`
+For other cases, you might need to define a wrapper for yourself, via [**The Name Reusing Usage**](#the-name-reusing-usage) of `@sync_compatible`

-#### Tips about extra decorators
+**Tips**

 1. Extra decorators is ignored in the generated sync function, since they are written for async functions and probably not works on sync functions, keep them might cause unexpected error.
-If you really need them, please use **The Name Reusing Style** and add decorators manually.
+If you really need them, please use [**The Name Reusing Usage**](#the-name-reusing-usage) and add decorators manually.
-2. When used with extra decorators, lift this outer can solve `.wait() method not found` issues.
+2. If you got `.wait() method not found` issues when use the `@sync_compatible` decorator with extra decorators, try lift this outer

-### The Name Reusing Style
+### The Name Reusing Usage

-Instead of use the magic, you are allowed to provide the sync function yourself, and expose a single name to users.
+Instead of automatic generate the sync version, you are allowed to provide the sync function yourself, and expose a single name to users.

-This is useful to define your own wrapper, or cover some special cases the magic style cannot handle.
+This is useful to define your own wrapper, or cover some special cases the automatic usage cannot handle.

 ```python
 from easy_sync import sync_compatible